 Not if you write an Honors Thesis.
 The thesis may substitute for the General Education AW requirement.
 If your major requires a specific AW class, however, you may need to take it in addition to writing your thesis.
 Students may elect to take AW courses in addition to writing the thesis.
-Because AW courses often include practice writing a resume or interviewing, students who do only the thesis should check out Career Services in Lyle Hall for assistance with your resume.
+Because AW courses often include practice writing a resume, students who do only the thesis should check out Career Services (ELCM) in Bedford House for assistance with your resume.